syslua/syslua/docs/architecture/03-store.md

 ## Build Caching

-Built packages are cached by **output hash** (hash of the actual built artifacts), not build hash.
-This avoids cache invalidation issues where rebuilding with the same inputs produces a different hash.
+Built packages are cached by **content hash** (hash computed from the build definition).
+This enables cache hits when the same build definition is used.

 ```
 store/
-├── obj/<output-hash>/    # Built artifacts (immutable)
+└── build/<hash>/    # Built artifacts (immutable, content-addressed)
-├── drv/<build-hash>.drv  # Build files (build instructions)
-└── drv-out/<build-hash>  # Maps build hash → output hash
 ```

-**Why output hash instead of build hash:**

-- Same source code built on different machines produces same output hash
-- Compiler version changes don't invalidate cache if output is identical
-- Binary cache hits are based on what you need, not how it was built

 **Cache lookup order:**

-1. Local store - check if output hash exists in `obj/`
+1. Local store - check if `build/<hash>/` exists
-2. Binary cache - query official cache by output hash
-3. Build from source - execute build, compute output hash, store result
+2. Build from source - execute build actions, store result

 ## Related Documentation